Chartered management accountant

 CIMA members are well represented in many sectors, not just financial services, including:

-Some organisations employ their own management accountants; however, there are also private accountancy firms which offer accountancy services to fee-paying clients.
+Some organisations employ their own management accountants.
+However, they may alternatively use private accountancy firms, which offer accountancy services to fee-paying clients.

-Other typical employers also work in the following areas:
+Employers can also be found in the following areas: